OBELISK-TEAM/OBELISK/docs/CONTRIBUTING.md

 Branches that don't fall under any of the branch types listed above are not allowed.

-`--force` is allowed only on the feature branches and under the condition that you work on the branch alone, which will be the case for most branches.
+Pushing with `--force` is not allowed.
+Pushing with `--force-with-lease` is allowed only on the feature branches and under the condition that you work on the branch alone, which will be the case for most branches.

 ## Commits